-In the following we present new results obtained with the hCQM, using a semirelativistic Hamiltonian and a relativistic quark current.
+Here, we present new results obtained with the hCQM, using a semirelativistic Hamiltonian and a relativistic quark current.
 Preliminary results have been presented at various Conferences \cite{trieste,tasco,baryon}.

-First we briefly review the hCQM \cite{pl,sig}.
-The experimental $4$ and $3$ star non strange resonances can be arranged in $SU_{sf}(6)$ multiplets.
-This means that the quark dynamics has a dominant $SU_{sf}(6)-$ invariant part, which accounts for the average multiplet energies.
+First, we briefly review the non relativistic hCQM \cite{pl}.
+The experimental $4-$ and $3-$ star non strange resonances can be arranged in $SU_{sf}(6)$ multiplets.
+This means that the quark dynamics has a dominant spin-flavour invariant part, which accounts for the average multiplet energies.
 In the hCQM it is assumed to be \cite{pl}

 where $x$ is the hyperradius